 - How do I apply to graduate?

-- Do I have to fill out the graduation employment survey?
+- Do I have to fill out the graduation employment and university exit survey?

 - When can I expect information regarding the graduation ceremony?